Parkinson's disease and alcohol

 In summary

-Although it remains to be proven that there is a correlation between alcohol consumption and Parkinson’s disease risk, alcohol consumption can affect Parkinson’s disease symptoms, therefore offset the effect of treatment.
+Although it remains to be proven when it comes to the association between alcohol consumption and Parkinson’s disease risk, alcohol consumption has the capacity of worsening Parkinson’s disease symptoms, therefore offset the effect of treatment.
+From this perspective, alcohol drinking is not recommended for PD patients.

 Previous